-Spiritual, moral, ethical, social, legislative, economic and cultural issues

-Through worldwide examples studied in the topic areas, candidates' awareness of spiritual, moral, ethical, social, legislative, economic and cultural issues may be enhanced.
+Spiritual, moral, ethical, social, legislative, economic and cultural issues www.papaCambridge.com Through worldwide examples studied in the topic areas, candidates' awareness of spiritual, moral, ethica social, legislative, economic and cultural issues may be enhanced.
 Candidates can gain an appreciation of the variation in attitudes and values across different parts of the world, as well as reflecting on and developing their own attitudes and values with regard to spiritual, moral, ethical, social, legislative, economic and cultural issues.